liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ```

 As our _combined_ index can basically be used as a replacement for the leftmost
-index (`courier_id`) and we learned we don't want just scan based on `time` it
+index (`courier_id`) and we learned we don't want to scan only based on `time` it
 is safe to drop those.

 But how do we know that we improved on our old results?
 We could just run the
 benchmarks again and compare by hand... or we could use benchee's new feature
 since _0.12_ for [saving, loading and comparing previous runs](https://github.com/PragTob/benchee#saving-loading-and-comparing-previous-runs)!
-Easily enough we add `save: [tag: "before", path: "location.benchee"]` to the
+It's easy to use.
+Just add `save: [tag: "before", path: "location.benchee"]` to the
 configuration and run it again before we run the migration to save the _"before"_
 results.
 Then we run the migration, set `load: "location.benchee"` in the
 benchmark to load them up again and compare against the old results.

 Well I've given you enough plain text to read for one day haven't I?
 Let's just
-go with the images for now if the details (including histograms, raw runtime
+go with the images for now.
+If the details (including histograms, raw runtime
 graphs & more) interest you feel free to check out the
 [full HTML report](/resources/curious_query/latest_location.html).
 Suffice it to say, **`full custom` with a combined index is now the fastest with
 all inputs**.

-Results from before our migrations to combined indexes are annotated as
+Results from before our migration to combined indexes are annotated as
 _(before)_.

-### 2.5 Million Locations
+### 2.5 million Locations

 ![big](/images/posts/curious_query/big.png)